aravindmunna/hello-world-react-and-typescript-book/HelloWorld.md

 DOM.render(<Main />, root);
 ```

+This is a JavaScript file with a .tsx extention.
+The .tsx extenstion let's the TypeScript compiler know that this file needs to be compiled to JavaScript, but for the most part this is already standard ES6 JavaScript.
+One of the good thing about TypeScript is I can tell it to compile this as ES5 or older JavaScript for older browsers.

+If you know JavaScript, this may not look like your mama's JavaScript.
+At the time I wrote this ES6 was only 6 months old and this sample is written with ES6.
+If you haven't been following the exciting changes in JavaScript, a lot of the syntax may be new to you.

 The very top of this file is a JavaScript comment.
 This is actually how we define references for TypeScript typing files.
 This let's TypeScript know where to find the definitions for types used in the code.

-The import statements are new in JavaScript ES6.
+The `import` statements are new in JavaScript ES6.
 They define the modules that are used in the code.

 Then we have a line that starts with `const`.
 This is new ES6 variable declaration that says that our variable is a constant.
 This variable named root is just defining the HTML element we want to output our React component to.